 Can furloughed employees be made redundant?
-If so, can a claim be made for their notice pay?
+If so, can a claim be made under the Scheme for their notice pay and/or redundancy pay?

 Employers may make furloughed employees redundant, rather than keep them on furlough until the end of the Scheme.
-If this is done, the Guidance provides that an employer is entitled to make a claim under the Scheme for wages paid to an employee who is serving a statutory or contractual notice period.
-However, claims may not be made to cover payments in lieu of notice and/or redundancy payments.
+If this is done, the Guidance provides that for claim periods between 1 November 2020 and 30 November 2020, employers are entitled to make a claim under the Scheme for wages paid to an employee who is serving a statutory notice period.
+Any statutory notice pay must be calculated by reference to the employee's normal pay and not by reference to their reduced furlough rate of pay.
+This means that the employer will have to top up the employee's furlough pay in respect of any statutory notice period.